rust-lang/rust/src/librustc_borrowck/borrowck/README.md

 }
 ```

-There are a number of ways that the trans backend could choose to
+There are a number of ways that the codegen backend could choose to
 compile this (e.g. a `[bool; 10]` array for each such moved array;
 or an `Option<usize>` for each moved array).
 From the viewpoint of the
 borrow-checker, the important thing is to record what kind of fragment